 Trying to make your house in Terraria?
 But can’t seem to get your NPCs to move up Platforms?
 This is a very commonly occurring situation.
-This issue occurs so regularly that people worry if NPCs can use platforms at all.
+This issue occurs so regularly that people worry if NPCs can use platforms.
 Let’s resolve this commonly held misconception in this helpful little article.

-Yes, NPCs can use platforms in Terraria.
-Regardless of whether the platform in question is a staircase made of wood or other materials.
-Most NPCs, within the game, will be able to use Platforms.
+Yes, NPCs can use platforms in Terraria, regardless of whether the platform is a staircase made of wood or other materials.
+Most NPCs within the game will be able to use Platforms.

 Honestly, there is a lot of specific information that you will need to know.
-Especially if you wish to get your NPCs to go up or down on Platforms.
-In this article, I’ll discuss a few things you should look out for, so your platforms work perfectly as well.
+Especially if you wish to get your NPCs to go up or down on Platforms, in this article, I’ll discuss a few things you should look out for so your platforms also work perfectly.
 Keep reading on to find out more!

 Can Your NPCs Use Platforms in Terraria?